Charlie Manning

-Charles Nelson Manning (born March 31, 1979) is a former professional baseball relief pitcher who last played for the Southern Maryland Blue Crabs.
+Charles Nelson Manning (born March 31, 1979) is an American former professional baseball relief pitcher who last played for the Southern Maryland Blue Crabs.
 He played part of the 2008 season in Major League Baseball for the Washington Nationals.
 He went to the University of Tampa and is listed with a height of 6'2 and weight of 180 pounds.
 Manning throws and bats left-handed.

 Career

-Manning was selected in the 9th round of the 2001 Major League Baseball Draft by the New York Yankees.
+Manning was selected in the 9th round of the 2001 Major League Baseball draft by the New York Yankees.
 On July 31, 2003, Manning was traded to the Cincinnati Reds with Brandon Claussen for Aaron Boone.
 The Yankees re-acquired him on June 18, 2004, for Gabe White.
 Manning was a Eastern League Mid-Season All-Star.
 He spent the season with Double-A Trenton and Triple-A Scranton.